DataLatitude/Data-Quality-Check-with-Pandas/README.md

-# dataQCjupyter
+# Data Quality Check with Pandas
-Conducting data quality check with Pandas
+Conducting data quality check with Pandas, NumPy, Matplotlib, and Seaborn